viniciustferreira/quake_log/README.md

 ## Development

-It was created as a ruby project.
+It was created as a ruby project, so the `ruby 3.3.0` language must be available in your environment.

 ## Contributing